-Everybody is so professional wine review can only be a snapshot of the current state of development of a wine.
-Since a wine develops or changes in the course of its life cycle (for the worse or for the better), a repeated or possibly repeated tasting is necessary.
-The forecasts made at the first tasting are examined, and the changes are identified and documented.
-Since such a process is very complex, most refrain wine critic to a repeat or multiple tasting.
-This is done regularly, for example (for some of the wines) by Robert Parker and his team, or bein the German wine Internet platform Wein-Plus,
+Any professional wine review can only be a snapshot of the current state of development of a wine.
+Since a wine develops or changes in the course of its life cycle (for the worse or for the better), a repeated or, if necessary, also repeated tasting is necessary.
+The forecasts made during the first tasting are checked, the changes are identified and documented.
+Since such a process is very complex, most do not wine critic for a re-or multiple tasting.
+For example, Robert does this regularly (for some of the wines) Parker and his team, or with the German wine internet platform Wein-Plus,

-Usually, the producers hand over at least two bottles to be tasted or, if quality defects are detected, become one counter-bottle for the purpose of counter sample (counter sample) requested.
-This is to exclude that within a large batch of wines only perhaps a bottle has this error, so the well-known phenomenon of one bottles variance given is.
-If the counter sample is not needed (which is usually the case), it moves to the archive.
-All wines whose development is worth pursuing (ie mainly long-lived wines with expected long durability After a long period of maturation, they are then tasted again and the changes are documented. at Wein-Plus is this regulated as follows:
+Usually, the producers hand over at least two bottles for tasting or become one if quality defects are found counter-bottle requested for counter-test (counter-test).
+This is to rule out the possibility that within a large batch of wines only one bottle may have this defect, i.e. the well-known phenomenon of one bottles variance given is.
+If the counter test is not required (which is usually the case), it goes to the archive.
+All wines whose development is worth tracking (i.e. mainly long-lived wines with a longer one to be expected durability, which are designed for a long maturation period) are then tasted again after a few years and the changes are documented. at Wein-Plus it is regulated as follows:

-Each wine is described in detail and receives a forecast of the expected best drinking period.
-This also corresponds to the often and synonymously used term maturity (This is not "due date", but extends over a longer period of time).
-This is by no means a clear shelf life information, but only provides information on the period of time during which a wine is expected to be most advantageously presented.
-A year always means that he will present himself in good shape at least until the end of the given year.
+Every wine is described in detail and receives a forecast of the best drinking period.
+This also corresponds to the term that is often and used synonymously maturity (This is not "related to the reporting date", but extends over a longer period).
+This does not correspond to a clear shelf life information, but only provides information about the period in which a wine is likely to present itself most advantageously when stored normally.
+An indication of the year always means that it will present itself in good shape at least until the end of the specified year.

-Many wines stay in good shape well beyond the indicated date, but no further positive development is expected.
-Even with the greatest experience, these figures are always estimates, there are always positive and negative surprises, especially since the development depends very much on the respective storage conditions.
-On the other hand, re-tastings of older wines are ongoing, most of which confirm the forecasts.
-See also below wine review and wine address,
+Many wines remain in good shape well beyond the date specified, but no further positive development is expected.
+Even with the greatest experience, this information always remains estimates, there are always positive and negative surprises, especially since the development depends very much on the respective storage conditions.
+However, there are ongoing tastings of older wines, most of which confirm the forecasts.
+See also under wine review and wine address,